19hours/sg-statutes/Acts/Infectious Diseases Act.md

 ## PART V

-PREVENTION OF INTRODUCTION OF INFECTIOUS DISEASES INTO SINGAPORE
+PREVENTION OF INTERNATIONAL SPREAD OF INFECTIOUS DISEASES

+[Act 5 of 2019 wef 25/03/2019]

 ### Infected area

-26\.—(1) Where the Minister has reason to believe that a dangerous infectious disease may be introduced into Singapore from or through any area in Singapore or elsewhere, he may, by notification in theGazette, declare that area to be an infected area.
+26\.—(1) Where the appropriate Minister has reason to believe that a dangerous infectious disease may be introduced into Singapore from or through any area in Singapore or elsewhere, he may, by notification in theGazette, declare that area to be an infected area.

+[Act 5 of 2019 wef 25/03/2019]

-(2) The Minister may, in his discretion, issue an order prohibiting the entry into Singapore of any person or class of persons from an infected area declared under subsection (1) except under such conditions as he may specify.
+(2) The appropriate Minister may, in his discretion, issue an order prohibiting the entry into Singapore of any person or class of persons from an infected area declared under subsection (1) except under such conditions as he may specify.

 [5/2003]

+[Act 5 of 2019 wef 25/03/2019]

 ### Vessels, persons and articles from infected area